nicksnlp/arthunt/Final_Project/README.md

 3. Wildcard + Relevance Search (activated automatically if the query contains "\*")
 4. Wildcard + Boolean Search (activated automatically if the query contains "\*" + logic operator)

+### NOTE:
-\*NOTE: to activate the Boolean Search mode, the logic operator in a query needs to be used in an acceptable way (e.g., a query such as "and cat" will be considered illegal, and the Boolean Search mode will not be activated.
-Instead, Relevance Search will take over in this case.)
+- To activate the Boolean Search mode, the logic operator in a query needs to be used in an acceptable way (e.g., a query such as "and cat" will be considered illegal, and the Boolean Search mode will not be activated.
+Instead, Relevance Search will take over in this case).
+- On the other hand, if there exists any word that's not in the vocabulary, the Boolean Search mode will also not activate (e.g., "sdfsd and cdcda").

 ## How to run the search engine: